 - Certifying works as complete despite them being either (i) incomplete; or (ii) undertaken poorly.

 How we can help with architect negligence claims

 At Nelsons, we can help both businesses and individuals bring architect negligence claims and guide you through the legal process.
-We have an experienced team of solicitors, led by Partners, Cathryn Selby and Daniel Brumpton, who are individuals recognised in independently researched legal directories, such as the Legal 500.
+We have an experienced team of solicitors, led by Partner, Daniel Brumpton, who is a leading individual recognised in independently researched legal directories, including The Legal 500.

 We have acted in numerous claims against architects, for example:

 - We acted for an individual who instructed an architect to prepare and design plans for a large roof conversion.
-Only after works had begun was it apparent that the design/plans had been drafted incorrectly.
-Our client was forced to stop works and instruct a new architect to prepare new plans.
-This then necessitated a change to the agreed works at much greater cost.
+Only after work had begun was it apparent that the design/plans had been drafted incorrectly.
+Our client was forced to stop work and instruct a new architect to prepare new plans.
+This then necessitated a change to the agreed works at a much greater cost.
 We were able to help our client in recovering that cost from the negligent architect.

 - We acted for an individual in a claim against his architect, builders and engineer in a dispute regarding substantial damage caused to a property when acrow props were removed from an extension causing the building to subside.

 For more information about our professional negligence services, contact a member of our team in Derby, Leicester or Nottingham via our online enquiry form or call 0800 024 1976 for a guaranteed response.